emmajanedrews/base-template/_posts/2018-02-01-an-experts-take-on-repairing-your-credit.md

 “Every item on someone’s credit report has to follow strict standards to be able to continue to report,” Joe says.
 “But oftentimes, these negative accounts, collections, late payments, charge-offs, and even public records don’t play by the rules.
 We essentially do our part to get them to play by the rules or get off the credit report.”

-As** they work to remove negative information from credit reports, they’re also simultaneously educating their clients** about hot to establish new credit, what credit to avoid, what kind of balance to maintain, etc. Someone who tries to repair their own credit without having any previous knowledge about it can get into trouble because they don’t know where to begin or where to go.
+**As&nbsp;****they work to remove negative information from credit reports, they’re also simultaneously educating their clients**&nbsp;about hot to establish new credit, what credit to avoid, what kind of balance to maintain, etc. Someone who tries to repair their own credit without having any previous knowledge about it can get into trouble because they don’t know where to begin or where to go.
 An expert, on the other hand, can condense 10 years’ worth of knowledge and education and segment it so clients can understand their program and see its results.&nbsp;

 “We work toward removing negative information while teaching them how to establish positive information.
 The combined efforts are what gets someone to a higher credit score.”